 Proposed sub-bitstream extraction and reposition process for clause 10

-Inputs to this process are a bitstream, a target nuh_layer_id value lIdTarget, and a target highest TemporalId value tIdTarget.
+Inputs to this process are a bitstream, and a target output sub-picture set subPicSetTarget.

 Output of this process is a sub-bitstream.

-It is a requirement of bitstream conformance for the input bitstream that any output sub-bitstream that is the output of the process specified in this clause with the bitstream, lIdTarget equal to any value in the range of 0 to 126, inclusive, and tIdTarget equal to any value in the range of 0 to 6, inclusive, as inputs, and that satisfies the following condition shall be a conforming bitstream:
+It is a requirement of bitstream conformance for the input bitstream that any output sub-bitstream that is the output of the process specified in this clause with the bitstream, every lIdTarget associated with subPicSetTarget specified in the active VPS equal to any value in the range of 0 to 126, inclusive, and every tIdTarget associated with subPicSetTarget specified in the active VPS equal to any value in the range of 0 to 6, inclusive, and sIdtarget equal to sub_pic_id associated with subPicSetTarget specified in the active VPS as inputs, and that satisfies the following condition shall be a conforming bitstream:

-– The output sub-bitstream contains at least one VCL NAL unit with TemporalId equal to tIdTarget and nuh_layer_id equal to lIdTarget.
+– The output sub-bitstream contains at least one VCL NAL unit with sub_pic_id equal to sIdTarget, TemporalId equal to tIdTarget and nuh_layer_id equal to lIdTarget.

 NOTE – A conforming bitstream contains one or more coded slice NAL units with TemporalId equal to 0.

-The output sub-bitstream is derived as follows:
+The extracted sub-bitstream is derived as follows:

 – Remove all NAL units with TemporalId greater than tIdTarget.